AT&T Wireless vs. T-Mobile Review

 FAQ

-In most cases, yes.
-T-Mobile and AT&T’s plans tend to be pretty similar when it comes to features, but T-Mobile’s are usually about $5 cheaper while offering higher data caps.
+In most cases, T-Mobile is cheaper than AT&T. T-Mobile and AT&T’s plans tend to be pretty similar when it comes to features, but T-Mobile’s are usually about $5 cheaper while offering higher data caps.
 And you’ll save even more with T-Mobile if you bundle up in a family plan.

 Yes, AT&T’s nationwide 4G LTE coverage is better than T-Mobile’s.
 This is especially true in rural parts of the west, like Nevada, New Mexico, and Idaho.